-This article introduced an open-source R package providing user-friendly access to common age modeling tools in the paleoenvironmental and geosciences, use them to perform common tasks, intuitively visualize the results. geoChronR leverages the power of ensembles to propagate chronological uncertainties to subsequent stages of analysis.
+This article introduced an open-source R package providing user-friendly access to common age-modeling tools in the paleoenvironmental sciences and geosciences, using them to perform common tasks and intuitively visualize the results. geoChronR leverages the power of ensembles to propagate chronological uncertainties to subsequent stages of analysis.
 While the approach does not address all aspects of uncertainty, it does provide key insights into which results are robust to chronological uncertainty, and which are not.

-Although the code was designed to perform a few common tasks in a concise and intuitive way, geoChronR also has the 5 underlying infrastructure to support customized analyses for users seeking to address more complex questions (e.g. Thomas et al., 2018).
-At this stage, the paleoenvironmental and geoscientific communities are still only scratching the surface of ageuncertain analysis, so many extensions are possible.
+Although the code was designed to perform a few common tasks in a concise and intuitive way, geoChronR also has the underlying infrastructure to support customized analyses for users seeking to address more complex questions (e.g., Thomas et al., 2018).
+At this stage, the paleoenvironmental and geoscientific communities are still only scratching the surface of age-uncertain analysis, so many extensions are possible.
 We hope this article encourages the community to extend and expand this open-source package to achieve many more scientific goals than we could possibly enumerate here.

-One potentially useful application of geoChronR is age model intercomparison, as it provides a standardized platform upon which methods can be readily tested and compared.
+One potentially useful application of geoChronR is agemodel intercomparison, as it provides a standardized platform upon which methods can be readily tested and compared.
 Scholz et al. (2012) and Parnell et al. (2011) performed comparisons of some of methods employed, coming to somewhat different conclusions.
 More recently, Trachsel and Telford (2017) compared several of the methods included in geoChronR (including OxCal, BChron, and Bacon) on a well-dated, varved lake chronology.

-They conclude that "All methods produce mean age-depth models that are close to the true varve age, but the uncertainty estimation differs considerably among models."
-There is thus more to be done to document, benchmark and understand the 15 effects of these various modeling choices, and having multiple approaches available in a standardized platform should facilitate much larger-scale benchmarking efforts.
+They conclude that "All methods produce mean age-depth models that are close to the true varve age, but the uncertainty estimation differs considerably among models".
+There is thus more to be done to document, benchmark, and understand the effects of these various modeling choices, and having multiple approaches available in a standardized platform should facilitate much larger-scale benchmarking efforts.

-Looking forward, we suggest that the next major direction for age-uncertain analysis may not be technical, but philosophical in nature.
+Looking forward, we suggest that the next major direction for age-uncertain analysis may not be technical but philosophical in nature.
 Thus far, the community has focused on quantifying the range of possibilities presented by age uncertainty on a record-by-record basis, and geoChronR has followed that approach.
-In the future, one could envision developing approaches geoChronR is open-source community-software, and has benefited substantially from multiple contributors and input from early adopters and workshop participants.
-We continue to welcome feedback and strongly encourage contributions and enhancements, via the GitHub issue tracker.

-20 that leverage information from neighboring records.
+In the future, one could envision developing approaches that leverage information from neighboring records.
 While idealized studies have laid the groundwork for using common forcings and/or covariance structures to do so (Werner and Tingley, 2015), much remains to be done to develop such a multi-site assessment of chronological uncertainties.